At $35 to $39 per share, Poshmark’s IPO could 5x its last private valuation – TechCrunch

 If we expand the company’s share count to include vested options and RSUs, the numbers go up.
 Again, the following math is inclusive of the underwriters’ option:1

-- Poshmark valuation, low-end of range: $2.95 billion billion
+- Poshmark valuation, low-end of range: $2.95 billion billion.

-- Poshmark valuation, high-end of range: $3.29 billion
+- Poshmark valuation, high-end of range: $3.29 billion.

 So, are those good numbers?
 Yes.